ros2/design/articles/101_build_tool.md

 A very important part beside the actual build of a package is the environment setup.
 For a CMake package e.g. a dependency discovered using the CMake function `find_package` needs to be either in a common location or the location must be provided through the environment variable `CMAKE_PREFIX_PATH`.
-On the other hand after a package has been build and installed the environment might need to be extended to use the package.
+On the other hand after a package has been built and installed the environment might need to be extended to use the package.
 E.g. when a package installs a shared library in a non-default location the environment variable `LD_LIBRARY_PATH` (or `PATH` on Windows) needs to be extended to include the containing folder.

 The functionality to setup these environment variables can be provided by either the build tool or the build system.
-In the later case the build tool only needs to know how the build system exposes the environment setup in order to reuse it.
+In the latter case the build tool only needs to know how the build system exposes the environment setup in order to reuse it.

 Considering the use case that a user might want to invoke the build system of each package manually it is beneficial if the build system already provides as much of the environment setup as possible.
 That avoids that the user has to manually take care of the environment setup when not using a build tool.